anthonykulis/cps206/classes/basic/introduction_to_classes.md

 Totally legal code. `p.setNum(3)` returns `p`, so upon return, I can mentally replace `p.setNum(3).setDenom(4)` with `p.setDenom(4)`.
 In fact, that is what the compiler is doing as well.
 After it executes the `setNum` method, it replaces the existing code with the instance, then calling the method `setDenom`.
 Try it sometime.
 Some people do not like it.
 When you get to lambdas in csp216, you will appreciate it.
+You also do this with any data type the method returns.
+Look at my example.

+ 	myClass.getsAString().toUpperCase();

+Here, `myClass` has a method named `getsAString` which, obviously, returns a `String`.
+With that return, I can now call upon the `String` classes `toUpperCase` method.
+You can chain together as many methods as you like as long as each preceding method returns a type.
+If it returns `void`, the chaining cannot continue.

 ## Breaking out of the POJO